Badlapur (film): Plot

-Liaq contacts Harman for his share of money and arranges a meeting.
-However, Raghu arrives at Harman's house first, where he murders Koko and Harman with a hammer.
-He then goes to meet Shobha and pretends to be in love with her, creating a perfect alibi.
-Liaq grows suspicious when the police start investigating Harman's disappearance along with his wife.
-He is told by Zeenat that she gave Harman's name to Raghu in exchange for Liaq's own freedom.
-Shobha is enraged to discover that Raghu told the cops they had sex.
-Raghu arrives at the home, where a fight ensues between him and Liaq, resulting in Raghu beating the latter unconscious.
-As Liaq wakes up, Raghu explains his entire modus operandi before Liaq reveals himself to be the one who killed Raghu's family out of panic, unlike Raghu, who, Liaq points out, planned his murders with a cool mind and without guilt.
-He then goes to meet Jhimli, who's now a concubine of a local businessman, Patil (Zakir Hussain), for one last time and tells her he's nearing death.
-Having circumstantial evidence against Raghu, Govind tries to blackmail him into giving him Liaq's share of the money.
-However, Liaq walks into the police station and takes the blame for Raghu's crimes, giving him a second chance to live his life and redeeming himself.
+Liaq contacts Harman for his share of the money but Raghu murders Koko and Harman with a hammer.
+He then goes to meet Shobha and pretends to be in love with her, creating the perfect alibi.
+Liaq learns that Zeenat gave Harman's name to Raghu in exchange for his freedom.
+Shobha is enraged to learn that Raghu told the cops they had sex.
+A fight ensues between Raghu and Liaq, culminating in the latter initially overpowering the former until he is himself subdued after Raghu gains an upper hand.
+Liaq reveals that he did kill Raghu's family but more in a moment sheer panic unlike Raghu, who he points out, planned his murders with a cool mind and without guilt.

+Liaq goes to meet Jhimli, now the concubine of a local businessman, Patil, one last time before his death.
+Having circumstantial evidence against Raghu, Inspector Govind tries to blackmail him into giving him Liaq's share of the money.
+However, Liaq walks into the police station and takes the blame for Raghu's crimes, giving Raghu a second chance to live life while redeeming himself.

-After seven months, when Liaq succumbs to cancer in jail, Jhimli meets Raghu and makes him realize the futility of his revenge.
-She then drives away with Patil in a car, leaving him standing in the rain.
+After seven months, Liaq succumbs to cancer in jail and Jhimli makes Raghu realize the futility of his revenge.
+She drives away with Patil, leaving Raghu standing in the rain.